 Who isn’t struck by a sense of awe at the magical site of a rainbow appearing in the sky?
 Kids love anything to do with rainbows, and learning all the rainbow colours.
 And that moment when a colorful rainbow appears in the sky is always met with squeals of delight!
 We’ve had a lot of fun over the years doing activities inspired by rainbow colours.
 It always makes for a gorgeous activity kids love.
-Check out this list of experiments and activities inspired by the rainbow colours!
+Check out this list of rainbow science experiments and activities.

 From a very young age, children love learning about rainbow colours and the order of the colours.
 The first acronym I learned was ROY G BIV (Red, Orange, Yellow, Green, Blue, Indigo, Violet), and I would proudly proclaim it to the world whenever a rainbow would appear in the sky!